 Place your dry wax in the glass measuring cup.
-Heat in the microwave until it’s fully melted.
-Then, add 30 to 40 drops of essential oils and stir with the other bamboo skewer.
+Heat it in the microwave until it’s fully melted.
+Then add 30 to 40 drops of essential oils and stir with the other bamboo skewer.
 If you don’t have access to a microwave, you can also use a double boiler to melt the wax.

 The double boiler process works by filling half of a larger saucepan with water and setting it on a heated stove.
-Put the wax in a small container or smaller saucepan and place it inside of the heated saucepan, periodically adding more water until the wax is fully melted.
+Put the wax in a small container or smaller saucepan and place it inside the heated saucepan, periodically adding more water until the wax is fully melted.

 Step #3: Make Your Candle

 Carefully pour the melted wax into the mason jar.
 If your wick moves during this process, you’ll have time to fix it before the wax hardens.